Skip to main content

 color-coded cutting boards help prevent food contamination

-Cross-Contamination from Chemicals
+Cross-Contamination From Chemicals

 The chemicals used to clean and sanitize the kitchen can be another source of contamination.
 Although this type of contamination is not from pathogens, it can still make people sick.
 Chemicals used in food service should be stored in their own area, away from food and nonfood-related supplies and equipment.
 Chemicals should be stored in proper containers, which are those labeled with the information about the chemical.
 Do not reuse old food containers to store chemicals.